iottly/iottly.github.io/getting_started.md

 ```

 Click on **Flash over-the-air** to send the new code to the Elastic Pi.
-After the agent restarts, you will see the alarm message in the *Console*, whenever the randomly generated temperature value exceeds 48.
+After the agent restarts, you will see the alarm message in the *Console* panel, whenever the randomly generated temperature value exceeds 48.